balena-io-examples/staged-releases/README.md

 To use these scripts you need to edit the `resin.env` file adding the Application you want to operate on (replacing APP_ID and APP_NAME with appropriate values) and your `authToken` from the preferences page on the resin.io dashboard.

 At a basic level, these scripts allow one to disable the auto tracking on the App, so that the fleet no longer automatically updates everytime you do a `git push resin master`.
-They also allow one to set a group of devices (marked with a user deviced ENV Var) to advance to a specific commit/build (selected from the build log list).
+They also allow one to set a group of devices (marked with a user deviced ENV Var) to advance to a specific commit/build (selected from the build log list)
+Using the primatives shown in these scripts one could have a fleet of devices and deploy specific commits to specific subgroups as and when needed.
+It would be very easy to set up a system where developers have devices in the fleet set to `local mode` so they can test and develop locally, and when happy commit and merge the code into a branch that would then be released to the larger testing group.
+Obviously once the code being tested on the testing group is deemed stable, it would then be released to the whole fleet by advancing the fleet wide `Application commit`.

 ## Usage: